Cusps of hyperbolic 4-manifolds and rational homology spheres: Preliminaries

 \section{Preliminaries}

-A finite-volume polytope $\mathcal{P} \subset \mathbb{X}^n$ (for $\mathbb{X}^n = \mathbb{S}^n, \mathbb{E}^n, \mathbb{H}^n$ being spherical, Euclidean and hyperbolic $n$--dimensional space, , respectively, cf. \cite[Chapters 1--3]{Ratcliffe}) is called right-angled if any two codimension $1$ faces (or facets, for short) are either intersecting at right angles or disjoint.
-It is known that hyperbolic right-angled polytopes cannot exist if $n > 12$ \cite{Dufour}, and examples are known up to dimension $n = 8$ \cite{PV}.
-A polytope is called ideal if all its vertices are located on the ideal boundary $\partial \mathbb{H}^n$.
+A finite-volume polytope $\mathcal{P} \subset \mathbb{X}^n$ (for $\mathbb{X}^n = \mathbb{S}^n, \mathbb{E}^n, \mathbb{H}^n$ being spherical, Euclidean and hyperbolic $n$--dimensional space, respectively, cf. \cite[Chapters 1--3]{Ratcliffe}) is called {\itshape right-angled} if any two codimension $1$ faces (or facets, for short) are either intersecting at right angles or disjoint.
+It is known that hyperbolic right-angled polytopes cannot exist if $n > 12$ \cite{Dufour, PV}\footnote{The upper bound for the dimension of a right-angled finite-volume hyperbolic polytope was shown to be 14 in \cite{PV}, and then improved to 12 in \cite{Dufour}.}, and examples are known up to dimension $n = 8$ \cite{PV}.
+A polytope is called {\itshape ideal} if all its vertices are located on the ideal boundary $\partial \mathbb{H}^n$.
 Ideal right-angled polytopes cannot exist if $n>8$, and the only examples known have dimensions $n \leq 4$ \cite{Kolpakov}.